David-Axel/Adexa/README.md

 ADEXA is intended exclusively for:

-* cybersecurity research,
+- cybersecurity research;
-* educational environments,
+- educational environments;
-* controlled laboratories,
+- controlled laboratories;
-* CTF-style environments,
+- CTF-style environments;
-* vulnerability research,
+- vulnerability research;
-* and systems where the tester has explicit authorization.
+- systems where the tester has explicit authorization.

 The included DVWA environment is intentionally vulnerable and exists solely for controlled security research and development.

 **Do not use ADEXA against systems without permission.**

 Users are responsible for ensuring that their activities comply with applicable laws, policies, and authorization requirements.

+---

+# Contributing

+ADEXA is an active research project and contributions are welcome.

+Useful contributions include:

+- improving adaptive decision logic;
+- improving failure analysis;
+- improving verification;
+- improving test coverage;
+- evaluating unseen cases;
+- identifying weaknesses in current assumptions;
+- improving documentation;
+- experimenting with new research directions.

+When contributing, prefer changes that **improve the existing adaptive behavior** rather than simply adding functionality.

 ---